On Air Now

 The study was conducted by Utrecht University and a Facebook quiz was used to gather data from 761 people.

-Participants were asked about their alcohol consumption between January and March 2020, before coronavirus restrictions came into force.
+Participants were asked about their alcohol consumption between January and March 2020, before the first coronavirus restrictions came into force.

 Researchers also found that younger generations consumed more alcohol than older people, and that men typically drank more than women.